-How does economics solve the problem of scarcity?
+How does the free market solve the problem of scarcity?

 If we take a good like oil.
 The reserves of oil are limited; there is a scarcity of the raw material.
 As we use up oil reserves, the supply of oil will start to fall.

 Diagram of fall in supply of oil

 If there is a scarcity of a good the supply will be falling, and this causes the price to rise.
-In a free market, this rising price acts as a signal and therefore demand for the good falls (movement along demand curve).
+In a free market, this rising price acts as a signal and therefore demand for the good falls (movement along the demand curve).
 Also, the higher price of the good provides incentives for firms to:

-- Look for alternative sources of the good e.g. new supplies of oil from Antarctic
+- Look for alternative sources of the good e.g. new supplies of oil from the Antarctic.

-- Look for alternatives e.g. solar panel cars.
+- Look for alternatives to oil, e.g. solar panel cars.

 - If we were unable to find alternatives to oil, then we would have to respond by using less transport.
 People would cut back on transatlantic flights and make fewer trips.

 Therefore, in a free market, there are incentives for the market mechanisms to deal with the issue of scarcity.